Companies that use Ahrefs

 Analyzed and validated by Henley Wing Chiu

-Ahrefs We detected 14,157 customers using Ahrefs and 201 customers with estimated renewals in the next 3 months.
+Ahrefs We detected 14,506 companies using Ahrefs and 217 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (10%) and the most common company size is 2-10 employees (44%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login